vikitaotiz/Telegram_Inspire_Bot/README.md

 # Telegram_Inspire_Bot

 > Building a telegram bot that can inspire and crack jokes.
-It can be initialized on the command line(windows) / terminal(mac &amp; linux) where it sends inspirational messages to a specific user on his or her telegram account
+It can be initialized on the command line(windows) / terminal where it sends inspirational messages to a specific user on his or her telegram account

 > This is a capstone project for the ruby curriculum.